DOS Days

 BIOS Chip: Texas Instruments TMS28F512A (64 KB flash)

 Compaq's OEM version of the Millennium here is interesting in that it did get the faster 220 MHz RAMDAC as well as the Media XL port.
-The only downsides to this card apart from the low base memory is that it has the older 50 MHz main chip and the slower 60ns memory.
+The only downsides to this card apart from the low base memory are that it has the older 50 MHz main chip and the slower 60ns memory.

 MGA Millennium 2 MB card (576-06 Rev. B, HP OEM version):